 - LT Trey Jacobs has some swing tackle potential but he has one rep a game where he's late/stalls out of his stance and needs to get his hands up to establish first contact.
 Jacobs has good length and a solid punch, but he invites rushers into his body with his low hand carriage, leading to some issues with power.
 Overall, Jacobs allowed four hurries.

 - C Ben Brown was a beat late to diagnose two stunts that led to a hit and a hurry.
 Overall, he has done a nice job and hasn't had any snap issues.
-LG Michael Jordan has some anchoring problems and lost a one-on-one on inside zone, leading to a stuff.
-But he was steady again.
+This also was a down game for LG Michael Jordan, who allowed a QB hit, two hurries, and had issues in the run game.
+Between Jordan and Sow, the Pats guards struggled at times as run blockers.

 - RT Mike Onwenu had a strong performance against Jags edge rusher Travon Walker, allowing only one hurry (sack was on Maye).
 The Pats are making it tough on Onwenu by toggling him between right guard and right tackle.
 But he did his job in pass pro this week.
 As a run blocker, Onwenu and Sow got split on a double-team, and Walker got upfield on him to shut down an outside zone run.
 Onwenu is still much better on the inside in the run game.